Santiago Peña: Political views

 By the time of the 2023 election, Peña was considered a conservative politician who opposes the legalization of abortion and same-sex marriage.
 In May 2017, however, he had stated that he was in favor of same-sex marriage, while saying in regards of abortion that he was open for it to "be discussed in a sincere environment and without prejudice".
 He reversed position shortly afterwards following criticism from conservative sectors.
 During his 2023 campaign, he promised to create 500,000 jobs.
 He also ruled out raising taxes.

 On foreign policy, Peña pledged to maintain Paraguay's diplomatic relations with the Republic of China (Taiwan).
-In May 2023, Peña announced that he intended to move the Paraguayan embassy in Israel from Tel Aviv to Jerusalem after being sworn in as president; a move that was previously made by Horacio Cartes in 2018 but reversed by Mario Abdo Benítez later that year.
+In May 2023, Peña announced that he intended to move the Paraguayan embassy in Israel from Tel Aviv to Jerusalem after being sworn in as president; a move that was previously made by Horacio Cartes in 2018, but reversed by Mario Abdo Benítez later that year.
 Peña eventually attended the inauguration of said embassy in December 2024.
-Peña and his government expressed vocal support for Israel during the Gaza war and the Iran–Israel war, with Paraguay siding with Israel during South Africa's genocide case against Israel.
+Peña and his government expressed vocal support for Israel during the Gaza war and the Twelve-Day War, with Paraguay siding with Israel during South Africa's genocide case against Israel.

 As president, Paraguay restored diplomatic relations with Venezuela in November 2023; relations were strained since 2019.
 Relations between the two nations were broken again in February 2025, however, after Peña recognized Edmundo González as the winner of the 2024 Venezuelan presidential election.
+On the 2026 United States intervention in Venezuela, Peña stated that "it can only bring good news".

 In February 2023, Peña said in an interview with Folha de S.Paulo that the military dictatorship of Alfredo Stroessner had resulted in "more than 50 years of stability in Paraguay".
 He further asserted that Stroessner, who came to power as a result of a coup d'état, had come to a power as a result of a "political agreement".
 Peña's comments were criticised by opposition politicians and activists, and he was accused of trying to attract conservative and ultraconservative voters within the Colorado Party.